+This Retirement Living PLUS development in Olney is situated within wide open stretches of countryside, with Olney town centre just 0.7 miles away.
 You'll have the best of both worlds, with the River Great Ouse nearby offering an ideal location for beautiful walks, while the town offers a unique mix of independent boutiques and businesses.

-As well as owning your own property and benefitting from a stylish homeowners' lounge and a beautifully landscaped and well-maintained garden, you'll receive the extra care and support you need.
+As well as owning your own property and benefiting from a stylish homeowners' lounge and a beautifully landscaped and well-maintained garden, you'll receive the extra care and support you need.
 Our care packages are completely flexible and will be tailored to your individual needs.
 A team of trained staff will be on hand 24 hours a day, led and overseen by a dedicated Estates Manager.
 And, with a 24-hour emergency call system and a camera entry system, we've got your safety and security covered.
 Plus, with a bistro on site, and even a salon, you won't need to leave the development estate if you don't feel like it.

 The local area offers everything you could need and more.
 As well as a large supermarket on the doorstep, in which you'll also find a cafe and a pharmacy, the town centre is reachable within a 15-minute stroll.
 There's also a bus stop directly outside the development, from which there are regular bus services into town.
 And, from Milton Keynes Central, you can even reach London by train in just half an hour.